 Postcode of nearby property: NE61 5EQ

-Site status: The planning application for Highthorn was submitted in October 2015.
-You can view the documents online here.
+Site status: The planning application for Highthorn was refused by the Secretary of State in October 2020.

 Project summary: Highthorn surface mine is a unique opportunity to bring substantial investment to the Druridge Bay area and improve the lives of its people and wildlife for many years to come.
 We hope this website will inspire you to get more involved with the Highthorn project and play your part in creating something special for your area.

 Need for coal: Coal is a valuable mineral resource which is used for a variety of purposes including iron and steel manufacture; cement manufacture; coke manufacture; domestic heat generation; food and beverage production; chemicals production; patent fuel manufacture (smokeless briquettes); carbon fibre products manufacture and other uses; as well as electricity generation.
 Over the last decade or so around 9 million tonnes per annum of coal has been needed in the UK for non-electricity generation purposes; demand for coal for electricity generation was 14.5 million tonnes in 2017.
 If we do not produce our own coal in the UK we simply import more from countries such as Russia, the USA, Colombia and Australia which produces more CO2 via its transportation than coal produced in the UK.

 I would like to see the surface mine at Highthorn go ahead as soon as possible, not least because: